aalto-ui/aim/README.md

 ## Evaluator App <a name="evaluator"></a>

-AIM backend also provides a utility app for evaluating GUI designs (i.e., web page screenshots) against seelected metrics.
+AIM backend also provides a utility app for evaluating GUI designs (i.e., web page screenshots) against selected metrics.
 The app generates two CSV files, `results.csv` and `quantiles.csv`, with evaluation results and statistics, respectively.
 Optionally, it also generates histogram figures for each metric.
 To configure and run the app, go to the [backend](./backend/) directory and follow the instructions below.

 ### Configuration